myawnhc/GrpcSourceAndSink/README.md

 - Run APIUnitTests

 ### Current Testing issues
-The Bidirectional Streaming unit test fails consistently.
-This might be due to non-thread-safe behavior in the SampleService chat but nothing is certain at this point.
+The Bidirectional Streaming unit passes on initial run, but will fail if re-run without restarting the service.
+Suspect that some clean-up isn't happening correctly but have not isolated the issue.